tainium/HOWTO_GCCH_OneDrive_Linux/README.md

 The goal is to mount a M365 GCCH OneDrive Business account, which almost always requires Multi-Factor Authentication (MFA), on a Linux machine using rclone.
 This setup needs to ensure secure access and optionally handle MFA, while complying with GCCH requirements and the `"us"` region.
 We configure both the server side (Azure) and the client side (`rclone`).
 We ensure proper handling of OAuth2 tokens using GCCH endpoints.
 Read the `rclone` documentation.
 This guide is intended as a supplement that primarily differs in how we handle tenant ids and the authorization step.

 ## `rclone` vs abraunegg's `OneDrive Client for Linux`
 Both are viable for this scenario.
 I chose rclone to use the same software for mounting multiple cloud storage services.
-Abraunegg's solution worked well in testing and may be a better option if you don't mount other services or prefer not to use different software for each service.
+Abraunegg's solution worked well in testing and may be a better option if you don't mount other services or don't mind using different software for each service.

 ## Prerequisites
 - **Administrative Access**: You need administrative access to the Azure portal.
 You may need administrative access to the Linux machine for `rclone` and/or the `expect` script.